JoaoBLeite/LogicCircuit/README.md

   3. **FullAdder**: Logic circuit of a full adder, to calculate the sum of 2 bits.
 Composed of a Logisim file and an image of it.
   4. **HalfSubtractor**: Logic circuit of a half adder, to calculate the sub of 2 bits.
 Composed of a Logisim file and an image of it.
   5. **FullSubtractor**: Logic circuit of a half adder, to calculate the sub of 2 bits.
 Composed of a Logisim file and an image of it.
+  6. **LatchSR**: Logic circuit of a Letch Set-Reset.
+Composed of a Logisim file and an image of it.